edouardproust/buffalert_automated-alerts-on-stocks/README.md

 6. Set emails with Mailgun
 - Create an account on [Mailgun](https://login.mailgun.com/login/) (don't use Heroku's Mailgun addon)
-- Go to [Domains](https://app.mailgun.com/app/sending/domains) page > Click on the domain starting by `sandbox` > Under "SMTP" card click "Select" button > Under "How to send with SMTP" are your account credentials.
-Copy/past them into `.env` file.
 - Go to [Upgrade](https://app.mailgun.com/app/account/mailgun/upgrade) page, scroll to the bottom of the page and choose the "Foundation Trial" plan.
 Enter your credit card details (use Revolut's single-use virtual card to take no risk).
 - Register a domain for 1$ on [Namecheap](https://www.namecheap.com/domains/) using another single-use virtual card.
 - Go to the [Domains](https://app.mailgun.com/app/sending/domains) page on mailgun.
 Click "Add New Domain" button and enter the domain ou just registered on Namecheap.
-- Go to "Sending" on the left-menu > "Domain settings" > Choose your added domain in the top-right selector > Click on "DNS records" tab.
+- Go to "Sending" on the left-menu > "Domain settings" > Choose your added domain in the top-right selector.
+Click on "SMTP Credantials" tab and in `.env` set the values for `MAILGUN_LOGIN` and `MAILGUN_PASSWORD` (click "Reset password" button to get the password).
+- On the same page, click on "DNS records" tab.
 In Namecheap [Domain List](https://ap.www.namecheap.com/domains/list/) page, click on "Manage" button for your domain, then on "Advanced DNS" tab and copy/past here all the DNS records from Mailgun.
 Check the DNS propagation with tools like [this one](https://dnschecker.org/).

 7. Push code to heroku
 ```bash